villegame/datalog-2-sw/README.md

 sudo pg_createcluster 9.4 main --start
 ```

-(this command was suggested by installer if it failed, so check version number there)
+(this command was suggested by failed postgre installer, so check version number there)

 ### Install node.js for raspberry

+To install node.js run following commands:

 ```
 cd ~